giofiocco/jaris/README.md

 - `inspect.c`: provides a CLI to inspect files (and disassemble the code).
 - `code_analyzer.c`: creates a graph of the execution of the input file and uses it to perform checks (to the stack pointer for example).
 - `encodefont.c`: creates a font file writing it byte by byte.
+- `encodemem.c`: encodes .mem file to binary
+- `decodemem.c`: decodes the mem.bin file (can be provided a path to decode only that)

 ### `asm/` directory